Kaiso

 Kaiso is a type of music popular in Trinidad and Tobago, and other countries, especially of the Caribbean, such as Grenada, Belize, Barbados, St. Lucia, and Dominica, which originated in West Africa particularly among the Efik and Ibibio people of Nigeria, and later evolved into calypso music.

 Kaiso music has its origins in West Africa (particularly in present-day Nigeria) and in the Kingdom of Kongo and was brought over by the enslaved Africans, who (in the early history of the art form) used it to sing about their masters.
 The people would also gather in "kaiso" tents where a griot or lead singer would lead them in song.
 Many early kaisos were sung in French Creole by an individual called a chantwell.
 Kaiso songs are generally narrative in form and often have a cleverly concealed political subtext.
 Kaiso performers are known as kaisonians.

 In Barbados, kaiso refers to a form of stage-presented calypso, such as at the crop over festival.

 Terminology

-The term kaiso is said to derive from an Ibibio/Efik word meaning "get on" used as an exclamation, such as "Bravo!", "Let us join".
-It can also mean "Let us be friends" in Igbo Anambra dialect.
-Plus, in the Igbo language ka anyị sonye means "Let's join".
+In the Igbo language ka anyị sonye means "Let's join".
 The word is often used synonymously with calypso today, but often with the connotation that the former is more authentic, showing approval consistent with its original meaning.
 This word can also be found in an Igbo name.
 Kaisoluchukwu (Solu, Kaiso).
 Kaisoluchukwu means "Let's respect/follow God" in the Igbo language.